Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Review Of CWGBH Spacetime: Analysis of MK Solution

 In CWG, BH solutions emerge from a fundamentally different gravitational action compared to Einstein's GR.
 Rather than being based on the Ricci scalar $R$ as in the conventional Einstein-Hilbert formulation, CWG employs the square of the Weyl tensor $C_{\mu\nu\rho\sigma}$ as its foundational building block.
 This approach leads to a locally conformally invariant action that takes the elegant form \cite{Mannheim:1988dj, Mannheim:2011ds,Mannheim:1999bu,Mannheim:1989jh}

 where $\alpha_g$ represents a dimensionless coupling constant that characterizes the strength of the conformal gravitational interaction.
+This action is conformally invariant specifically in four spacetime dimensions, since the conformal weight of $C_{\mu\nu\rho\sigma}C^{\mu\nu\rho\sigma}$ (weight $-4$) is exactly compensated by $\sqrt{-g} \to \Omega^4\sqrt{-g}$ only for $D = 4$; in general $D$ dimensions, $\sqrt{-g}\to\Omega^D\sqrt{-g}$ while $C^2$ transforms with weight $-4$ regardless of $D$, so the cancellation fails for $D \neq 4$~\cite{isrplyxx1,isrplyxx3}.
 The conformal Weyl tensor in four spacetime dimensions, originally formulated by Weyl and later developed by Bach \cite{Weyl:1918pdp,Bach:1921zdq}, is explicitly expressed as

 where $R_{\mu\nu\rho\sigma}$ and $R_{\mu\nu}$ denote the Riemann and Ricci tensors respectively, while $R$ represents the scalar curvature.
-The conformally invariant Weyl tensor inherits the same fundamental symmetry properties as the ordinary Riemann tensor, satisfying the essential relations
+The conformally covariant Weyl tensor inherits the same fundamental symmetry properties as the ordinary Riemann tensor, satisfying the essential relations

 It is noteworthy that this tensor identically vanishes in $2+1$-dimensional spacetimes, where it is replaced by the Cotton tensor, highlighting the special role of four-dimensional geometry in conformal gravity theories \cite{Riegert:1984zz}.